Luke Voit: 2018

-On July 27, 2018, the Cardinals traded Voit, along with bonus pool money, to the New York Yankees for Chasen Shreve and Giovanny Gallegos.
-The Yankees assigned Voit to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League and promoted him to the major leagues on August 2.
+On July 27, 2018, the Cardinals traded Voit, along with bonus pool money, to the New York Yankees in exchange for Chasen Shreve and Giovanny Gallegos.
+The Yankees assigned Voit to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League and promoted him to the major leagues on August 2.
 After he batted 3-for-16 (.188) in five games, the Yankees sent Voit back to Scranton/Wilkes-Barre on August 13.
 In his next seven games with the RailRiders, Voit batted 8-for-22 (.364).
 After Didi Gregorius was placed on the 10-day disabled list on August 21, Voit was called back up.

 Voit took over the Yankees starting first baseman job from Greg Bird.
 He hit his tenth home run for the Yankees on September 20, becoming the twelfth player on the Yankees to hit 10 home runs during 2018.
 When Voit reached the 10-homer mark, the Yankees set a new major league team record for most players on one team with 10 or more home runs in a season.
 Voit was named American League's (AL) Player of the Week on October 1 after hitting .458 with three home runs and eight runs batted in during the previous week.
 In 2018, Voit batted .333 with 14 home runs, 33 RBIs and a 1.095 OPS (on base plus slugging) in 39 games for the Yankees.

 Voit started at first base for the Yankees in the 2018 AL Wild Card Game.
 In the sixth inning, he hit a two-run triple off of Blake Treinen (the first triple of his career) to help the Yankees win, 7-2.